 We believe that at risk compensation focuses our management on achieving our key financial, strategic and business goals.
-For fiscal 2020, approximately 79% of the Chief Executive Officer's target direct compensation value (prior to the 25% voluntary reduction in the base salary of our Chief Executive Officer effective in April 2020 due to the COVID-19 pandemic as noted above), and approximately 72% of our other named executive officers' average target direct compensation value (prior to the 10% voluntary reductions in the base salaries of such named executive officers effective in April 2020 due to the COVID-19 pandemic as noted above), was at risk in the form of short-term cash incentive awards and long-term incentives.
+For fiscal 2022, approximately 84% of the Chief Executive Officer's target direct compensation value and approximately 80% of our other named executive officers' average target direct compensation value was at risk in the form of short-term cash incentive awards and long-term incentives.
 Actual amounts realized for these programs are dependent upon our annual or longer-term performance and in the case of such stock awards subject to fluctuations in our stock price.
-The following graph depicts the "target pay mix" for our named executive officers in 2020, reflecting the base salary, target short-term cash incentive opportunity and grant date fair value of our annual equity grants made in 2020.
+The following graph depicts the "target pay mix" for our named executive officers in 2022, reflecting the base salary, target short-term cash incentive opportunity and grant date fair value of our annual equity grants made in 2022.

-ROAD MAP OF VOTING ITEMS
+ROADMAP OF VOTING ITEMS